arafathussen/arafathussen/README.md

 ## I'm a Student, Developer, Creator, and Mentor!!

-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my projects here [coming soon]
 - 🔭 I’m currently working on my first book.
 - 🌱 I’m currently learning React Js
 - 👯 I’m looking to collaborate on open source